navneettomar11/technical-guides/statistics/measure-of-variablity.md

 # What is Sampling Variability ?
-Ant Why is it Important ?
+And Why is it Important ?
 You can't always get what you want, but if you try sometimes, you get what you need.
 In term of statistics, we want to know everything that there is to know about a group (or population).
 But sometimes that is just not feasible.
 Instead, we deal with approximation of a smaller group (or sample) and hope that the answer we get isn't too far from the truth.
 The difference between the truth of the population and sample is called sampling variability.

 In its most basic definition, sampling variability is the extend to which the measures of a sample differ from the measure of the population.